7 Best Running Shoes With A Wide Toebox in 2025

 What makes it the best?

-We measured the toebox with our calliper and discovered it’s wider than average at 103.0 mm, and barely tapers to its 81.8 mm big toe area.
-This explained why we had generous room for toe splaying, especially since the soft Primeknit upper stretches easily.
+We measured the toebox with our calliper and discovered the gel mould in the big toe is 78.6 mm wide, 6.6% wider than average.
+This explained why our toes never felt cramped, especially since the soft Primeknit upper stretches easily.
 Our feet never felt restricted since we had seamless airflow, confirmed by our smoke test with a 5/5 breathability rating.

 The plush midsole allowed us to savour and enjoy our runs, providing excellent impact protection and relief.
 Our durometer backs up our sensation with a reading 19.0% softer than average.